 Explaining information activities at the trial, Chief Justice of the Supreme People's Court Nguyen Hoa Binh stated: Article 141 of the draft law does not stipulate the right to communication.

 “We only adjust this law in the courtroom.
-The court has no right to intervene in interviewing or filming anyone in the hallway.
+The court has no right to interfere with anyone interviewing or filming in the hallway.
 But in the courtroom, it must be regulated as in the law here,” Chief Justice Nguyen Hoa Binh said, emphasizing that this is to improve efficiency, maintain order and respect human rights.

 Chief Justice of the Supreme People's Court Nguyen Hoa Binh.

-Chief Justice Nguyen Hoa Binh also cited the case of two parties in a dispute, person A suing person B, this business suing that business.
+Chief Justice Nguyen Hoa Binh also cited the case of two parties in a dispute, person A suing person B, one enterprise suing another.

-"Everyone says that if they win, they will get information that is disadvantageous to the other side, so it violates other people's privacy," Chief Justice Nguyen Hoa Binh explained.
+"Everyone says that if they win, they will get information that is disadvantageous to the other side, thus violating other people's privacy," Chief Justice Nguyen Hoa Binh explained.

 Source